-No TV ads, no presidential visits.
-Virginia’s era as a swing state appears to be over.
+No TV ads, no presidential visits: Virginia’s era as a swing state appears to be over.

 Virginia was the only Southern state Trump lost four years ago, falling five points behind Clinton.
 Biden was 10.9 points ahead of Trump in Virginia this week, according to an average of presidential polling by FiveThirtyEight.

-“When you’re getting consistent double-digit leads over time, I guess you just want to try to put your efforts where they seem to make sense,” said Farrah Stone, poll director at Virginia Commonwealth University’s Center for Public Policy Affairs.
+“When you’re getting consistent double-digit leads over time, I guess you just want to try to put your efforts where they seem to make sense,” said Farrah Stone, poll director at Virginia Commonwealth University’s Center for Public Policy.

 Having backed every Republican from Richard Nixon to George W. Bush, Virginia was surprised to find itself at the center of Obama’s battle with Republican John McCain in 2008.